HenniePeters/DebouncePin/README.md

 The class includes 3 methods:

- .State() returns the state of the key, LOW is connected to GND, HIGH is connected to VCC.
+ .State() returns the state of the pin, LOW is connected to GND, HIGH is connected to VCC.

  .Duration() returns the time in milliseconds between the last two edges.